Our systems are all about people, places and things. There is some

 Items to be identified are marked with an RFID tag.
 So, to track people, places and things, we need to identify the individual taking responsibility for the items, and the items themselves.
 In a library application, this means issuing each borrower with a card containing an RFID tag, and each book, DVD or other item to be tracked will have an RFID tag attached.

 This can be done with a fixed or mobile reader.
 In a typical library situation, a fixed mount reader would be used, attached to a computer which is used to register and display all actions.
-To check out a book or several books, the books and the recipients ID card are place on the reader.
+To check out a book or several books, the books and the recipients ID card are placed on the reader.
 A screen display will confirm the identity of the recipient, and provide a count and listing of the books issued.
-If it is of value, an issue listing can also be produced.
-This might be useful if a borrower takes several books, and can't later remember which ones.

 The system can provide a wide variety of reports, including issues by individual, by day or by month, listing of most popular loans, and of course, items overdue for return.

 Both barcode and RFID systems provide better control and reduced costs of operation.
 RFID is perhaps the easier to use, especially when tracking multiple items.
 A single read captures all items.
-If you need to know more about using our systems for managing a library, please feel free to contact us.
-We will be happy to help you, and to advise of the best configuration for your library.
-We can also provide current pricing, for system and tags, as well as advice when we can install the system and have it up and running at your facility.
+If you need to know more about using our systems for managing a library, please feel free to contact us for more information.